noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				// the browser will replace a visible notification with a new  notification
 				// if they have the same tag
 				tag: 'someId',
+		        // attach an icon to the notification
+		        // e.g. the senders avatar
+		        icon: 'icons/example.png',
 		        // attach an image to the notification
+				image: 'images/poop.png',
+				// whether supported devices should force click/dismiss
+				requireInteraction: false|true,
+				// always add this yourself
-		        // e.g. the senders avatar
+				// indicates the time it was created
-		        icon: 'images/example.png',
+				// NOT delivered
+				timestamp: new Date(),
+				// no sounds or vibrations
+				// if TRUE and vibrate truthy will throw error
+				silent: false|true,
 		        // will vibrate/beep/etc again if an existing notification
 				// is being replaced by this notification (i.e. a visible notification has the same tag as this one)
 				renotify: true,